Kinoma/SourceDocumentation/kinoma_documentation_template.md

 - Do not refer to the [_KinomaJS Overview_](http://kinoma.com/develop/documentation/overview/) document; all the basic information (without much elaboration) should be in the reference subsection itself.

-- Do not state any default that’s being assumed per the introduction to the Reference section (see in particular **Default values** and **Pixels** in the introduction).
+- Do not state any default that's being assumed per the introduction to the Reference section (see in particular **Default values** and **Pixels** in the introduction).

 - Do not include graphics or code examples.